 If you don’t hit your total daily calorie and protein requirements over the 24 hours period, it all counts for nothing.
 All that really matters is that you hit these numbers every day.

-Your ability to gain muscle with Intermittent Fasting is directly correlated to your ability to eat at a consistent, daily calorie surplus, even with IF.
-You need to eat if you want to gain muscle.
+Your ability to gain muscle with Intermittent Fasting is directly correlated to your ability to eat at a consistent, daily, net positive protein balance.
+You need to eat plenty of protein if you want to gain muscle.